-5 Most Favourite Refreshing Sodas Japan25 April 2019
+5 Most Favourite Refreshing Sodas in Japan25 April 2019

 When looking for a refreshing drink in Japan while sightseeing, you will find it an adventure on its own.
 There is a variety of colourful selection across the different convenience stores and vending machines in the country.
 There are a variety of familiar sweet sodas, fizzy drinks that have zero sugar and various brand names you probably never heard of before.
 Japan has an interesting culture of soft drinks.
 So, are you scouring for a nice and refreshing Japanese soft drink taste?
 Scroll through our top five list.